igorskyflyer/file-formats/adbt/README.md

 ## 📍 Introduction

-`ADBT` files are template files that provide a way of writing reusable, component-like based Adblock filter files.
+`ADBT` files are template files that provide ways of writing reusable, component-like based Adblock filter files.

 `ADBT` are text-based, UTF-8 encoded files and use LFs for line-breaks.
 Even if you add CRLFs, the compiler will auto-convert them to LFs and the output file will contain only LFs.